HeapSpace/website/content/manifest/body.en.md

 {{% flex-column-2 %}}
 ### Knowledge made available.

-Ever since JavaSvet was founded in 2004, all events we’ve organised have been free.
+Ever since JavaSvet was founded in 2004, all events we’ve organised have been free or their content was available online.
 This didn’t change even when we expanded our scope and became Heapspace.
 We believe that knowledge is a prerequisite to raise the awareness and that’s why we want to make it available to everyone.
 {{% /flex-column-2 %}}
 {{< /flex >}}